 Should You Invest in the Global X U.S. Infrastructure Development ETF (PAVE)?

-Investor-friendly, sector ETFs provide many options to gain low risk and diversified exposure to a broad group of companies in particular sectors.
+Sector ETFs are also funds of convenience, offering many ways to gain low risk and diversified exposure to a broad group of companies in particular sectors.
 Utilities - Infrastructure is one of the 16 broad Zacks sectors within the Zacks Industry classification.
 It is currently ranked 13, placing it in bottom 19%.

 Index Details